EOSIO/eosio-explorer/CONTRIBUTING.md

 # License

-By contributing to React, you agree that your contributions will be licensed under its MIT license.
+By contributing to Eosio Toppings, you agree that your contributions will be licensed under its [MIT license](./LICENSE).